The Rough Topology for Numerical Data: A topological method for big numerical data

 \section{A topological method for big numerical data}

 For big numerical data, the rough topology is restrictive since the topology could be changed by only one object (row).
-In other words, even if only one object (row) in the boundary and the lower approximation is different from the boundary or lower approximation for the equivalence relation which is omitted one attribute, then topologies are different.
-As a result, most attributes are in the core for big data.
+In other words, even if only one object (row) is in the boundary and the lower approximation is different from the boundary or lower approximation for the equivalence relation which is omitted one attribute, then topologies are different.
+As a result, most attributes are at the core of big data.
 However, we can give a measurement for this change (see definition \ref{measure}).
 For example, let`s consider the data with 1000 objects.
 If only 10 objects change the boundary and the lower approximation, these differences are possibly insignificant, so it could be tolerated for big data.
+This tool also provides the order of importance of attributes in the dataset.

-\begin{definition} Let $(U,R)$ be an approximation space and $M$ be the set of attributes.
+\begin{definition} Let $(U, R)$ be an approximation space and $M$ be the set of attributes.
 For $r\in M$ and $X\subset U$, the accuracy of an attribute and the accuracy of the core with respect to $X$ are defined respectively by

 \end{definition}

 \begin{definition} Let $(U,R)$ be an approximation space and $M$ be the set of attributes.
 For $r\in M$ and $X\subset U$, the accuracy of the boundary for $r$ with respect to $X$ are defined by . \end{definition}